-Once your medical provider has gathered all the relevant information, he or she compares the symptoms your child is experiencing with theDiagnostic and Statistical Manual.
-The DSM-V provides a complete list of symptoms and helps medical professionals determine if your child should be diagnosed with ADHD.
+Once your medical provider has gathered the information, they will compare the symptoms your child is experiencing with the Diagnostic and Statistical Manual.
+The DSM-IV provides a complete list of symptoms and helps medical professionals determine if ADHD is present.

 The complete process for diagnosing ADHD should include the following:

+Your medical provider will supply you with a questionnaire to complete.
+You will be required to answer questions regarding behaviors, school progress and additional information about your child.
+If your child attends school, you will be asked to provide the teacher with a questionnaire and ask them to complete it.
 If your child has a babysitter, they may also be requested to complete the questionnaire.
-The more information your doctor has, the better he or she can make an accurate diagnosis.
-Teachers are also asked to complete the questionnaire because the DSM indicates that symptoms must be present in at least two settings, such as at home and at school.
+This is done because the Diagnostic Criteria for ADHD indicates that symptoms must be present in at least two settings, such as at home and at school.
 This is to help rule out special circumstances as the cause of symptoms, for example, stress at home or problems with a teacher.
-In addition, if a problem exists at school, but not at home, learning disabilities might be present and your doctor could suggest testing for different learning disabilities.
+In addition, if a problem exists at school, but not at home, learning disabilities might be present and your doctor may suggest testing for this.

 Some of the common rating scales used for the diagnosis of ADHD are:

-Child Behavior Checklist (CBLC)
+- Child Behavior Checklist (CBLC)

-Conners Teacher/Parents Rating Scales (CTRS)
+- Conners Teacher/Parents Rating Scales (CTRS)

-ADD-H Comprehensive Teacher Rating Scale (ACTeRS)
+- ADD-H Comprehensive Teacher Rating Scale (ACTeRS)

-Child Attention Problems (CAP) Rating Scale
+- Child Attention Problems (CAP) Rating Scale

-ADHD Rating Scale-IV
+- ADHD Rating Scale-IV

-Russell Barkley’s Home and School Situations Questionnaires
+- Russell Barkley’s Home and School Situations Questionnaires

 Eileen Bailey is a freelance health writer.
 She is the author of What Went Right: Reframe Your Thinking for a Happier Now, Idiot’s Guide to Adult ADHD, Idiot’s Guide to Cognitive Behavioral Therapy, Essential Guide to Overcoming Obsessive Love, and Essential Guide to Asperger’s Syndrome.
 She can be found on Twitter @eileenmbailey and on Facebook at eileenmbailey.